vstoppe/ansible/roles/btrfs/README.md

 =========

 This roles takes care of all btrfs settings.
 So far it does:

+* Ensure btrfs-progs
-* enable for all mounted btrfs volumes the scrubbing timer
+* Enable the scrubbing timer for all mounted btrfs volumes

 Requirements
 ------------